 “Particularly prevalent in the southern states where the mild winters and sweltering summers necessitated a different approach in the pre air-conditioning days.
 The summer sun could be brutal in the south and while homes of the time were well designed to be self-cooling, it would take a while for the house to cool down from the heat of the day.
 Thus was born the sleeping porch.”
 (The Craftsmen’s blog)

 Porches are as American as apple pie, and recently their charm is making a comeback.
-Perhaps it’s the feeling of nostalgia that draws us to the porch, especially during these times.
+Perhaps it’s the feeling of nostalgia that draws us to the porch.
 But whatever the reason, porches remain in the hearts of many.
 What do you think?
 Do you love a porch?
 Is it part of your dream home wish list?